-I am a third year Software Engineering major at Rochester Institute of Technology.
+I am a fourth year Software Engineering major at Rochester Institute of Technology.
 In addition to a BS in Software Engineering, I am minoring in Web Design & Development and Computing Security.
-I'm currently on co-op at Fujifilm.
 My interests include gaming, software development, tinkering, reading, dance and biking.
-I am a member of several clubs and organizations on campus such as RIT Honors program, RC3, RIT Ambulance, and the Women in Computing Allies program.
+I am a member of several clubs and organizations on campus such as RIT Honors program, RIT Ambulence, RC3, and the Women in Computing Allies program.

-- Third year student at Rochester Institute of Technology
+- Fourth year student at Rochester Institute of Technology

 - Bachelors of Science in Software Engineering 2020